ibm-cloud-docs/vpc/nlb-limitations.md

 * The NLB requires the member and port combination to be unique.
 In other words, a member with instance X and port Y cannot be added to a pool if a member with instance X and port Y exists in another pool.
 * There is a one-to-one mapping between listener and pool.
 * All members that are associated with a network load balancer must be in the same zone as the load balancer.
+* The NLB uses the primary network interfaces of its associated members for data traffic.
+Non-primary network interfaces are not supported.
 * To ensure service availability, use a dedicated subnet with your NLBs.
 Clients and members should reside in an alternate subnet.
 * Two members with the same instance X and same port Y cannot exist at the same time for an NLB.
 This case is not supported and your traffic might not be routed correctly.
 * For an NLB with routing mode enabled: